 You have pain associated with the growth.

-You have pain or weakness at a joint.
+You have pain or weakness in a joint.

-You have a hard time walking because of pain in the knees or heel.
+You have a hard time walking because of pain in your knees or heel.

-Your healthcare provider may prescribe rest, anti-inflammatory medicines, or physical therapy if the spur is causing problems for you.
-These noninvasive treatments often are effective in treating the bone spur.
+Your healthcare provider may prescribe rest, anti-inflammatory medicines, or physical therapy.
+These treatments often work well to treat the symptoms of a bone spur.

-In rare cases, surgery may be recommended.
-You may need it if the spur and resulting inflammation are creating serious physical problems like prohibiting walking, and the spur is not responding to other forms of treatment.
+In rare cases, surgery may be advised.
+You may need it if the spur and inflammation are:

 © 2019 Fremont Health